Royal Commission of Inquiry on the Blood System in Canada: Report and fallout

 The new system, Canadian Blood Services, began operations in September 1998, replacing the Canadian Blood Agency (formerly the Canadian Blood Commission), which was disbanded as result of the inquiry.
 However, the province of Quebec did not agree to be part of a national blood system.
 Instead, it set up its own parallel provincial service, Héma-Québec.
 Both agencies would operate at arm's length from the federal government.

 The Report also made recommendations regarding no-fault compensation for persons who had received contaminated blood.
 On 27 March 1998, Health Minister Allan Rock held a press conference to release details about the federal government’s compensation package, only offering compensation to victims who were infected between 1986 and 1990.

 The fallout from the scandal also led to the restructuring of the Bureau of Biologics, the division of Health Canada that was responsible for monitoring blood safety.

 In April 2001, the Supreme Court of Canada found the Canadian Red Cross guilty of negligence for failing to screen blood donors effectively for HIV infection.

 Less than a month after the Krever Report was released, the RCMP launched a five-year investigation into the tainted blood disaster.
 In 2002, the RCMP laid 32 charges in total against two senior bureaucrats at Health Canada, the head of the Red Cross' blood program, and a vice-president of Armour Pharmaceutical, a New Jersey company that manufactures Factor VIII concentrate for use by hemophiliacs.
 The company itself was also charged, as was the Canadian Red Cross Society.

 On 30 May 2005, the Red Cross pleaded guilty to violating the Food and Drug Regulation Act by distributing an adulterated or contaminated drug.
 It was fined $5,000, which was the maximum penalty for the offence under the Act.
 The criminal charges were dropped.

-On 25 July 2006, the Canadian government announced a $1-billion compensation package for 5,500 people—the "forgotten victims" who contacted hepatitis C before 1986 and 1990.
+On 25 July 2006, the Canadian government announced a nearly $1-billion compensation package for 5,500 people—the "forgotten victims" who contracted hepatitis C before January 1, 1986 and after July 1, 1990.

 The crisis and subsequent scandal has led to nearly $10 billion in legal claims.